AdamDKing/210104-usf-bigdata/week1/notes.md

 The stack frame associated with each method call stores primitive values and references to the Heap (object references discussed above)

+### Threads

+A thread is a single flow of program execution.
+Thus far, we've only been dealing (explicitly) with a single thread.
+That thread is the main thread that starts at the top of our main method and flows through our entire application.

+Our computer is not limited to doing one thing at a time.
+Your processor might be able to simultaneously work on 4, 8, 16, ... tasks at the same time.
+Our programs can be responsible for more than one of those tasks at the same time, as well.

+We can have many threads in our applications (many flows of program execution), and more than one of those threads can be executing at any given time.
+We're not limited to having a number of threads <= cores in our processor, our Scala applications can have 1000s of threads, but not all of those threads can run at the exact same time.

+Running multiple Threads in an application can have many benefits:
+- if you're running multiple threads at the same time, you have effectively multiplied your processing power.
+If we 8 threads on a problem instead of 1, it will complete in roughly 1/8 the time (depends on overhead and specifics of the problem).
+- We can use threads to wait and listen for events to occur and take action in response.
+If you want to process some twitter data as soon as it becomes available, you'd need to have a Thread listening for that Twitter data to become available, at which point that Thread could trigger (multithreaded) processing
+- A fancier version of our pj0 would have multiple threads so we could have one thread interacting with the user and one or more threads working on DB access + file reading behind the scenes.
+If the main thread is doing both then delays reading files will impact the user's experience.

+Running multiple Threads (and, for us in the future, running tasks on multiple machines across a cluster) also involves a lot of challenges.
+You have to write code that doesn't break if certain parts of it execute in an unexpected order.
+FP style is very nice for this.